dorranh/renkulab-docker/README.md

 language or base image).
 Read the following naming conventions below to select the image that's right for you:

-`renku/renkulab-[image flavor]:[image flavor version]-[tag|hash]`
+`renku/renkulab-[image flavor]:[image flavor version]-renku[renku python version]-[tag|hash]`

 For example:
-`renku/renkulab-py:3.7-0.6.4`
+`renku/renkulab-py:3.7-renku0.10.4-0.6.4`

-* `renku/renkulab`: indicates this is an image you can use to spawn an environment from your project on Renkulab.
+* `renku/renkulab`: indicates this is an image you can use to spawn an environment from your project on RenkuLab.
 * `-py`: indicates this is a python image flavor; either the programming language installed in the environment, or the base image that extra dependencies are added to.
   See below for details about the available flavors.
 * `3.7`: indicates the version of python is 3.7
+* `-renku0.10.4-`: indicates that the image includes version 0.10.4 of the `renku` CLI
 * `0.6.4` (or `d572e9a`): the tag is a value given to a commit of the repository and indicates that the version is part of a release.
 If the version is not part of a release, this value is the first few chars of the git commit SHA from which the image is built.

-Note that the latest version of the `renku` CLI is always installed in the base images.
+Note that the base images include the specified version of the `renku` CLI.
-This can easily be overriden by installing another version with `pipx` in the container or any Dockerfile that uses these images, e.g.
+This can easily be overridden by installing another version with `pipx` in the container or any Dockerfile that uses these images, e.g.

 ```bash